 His name is only Brother Nut.
 He’s regularly a performance artist, but has experienced great success with his latest project.
 It’s gone viral on social media.
 Using two things, he has converted air pollution into a solid black brick of art.

-According to the best vacuum cleaner portal, to create his art, he spent 100 days this year walking around the Chinese capital of Beijing with his vacuum cleaner.
+According to the CIS portal, to create his art, he spent 100 days this year walking around the Chinese capital of Beijing with his vacuum cleaner.
 He used a large industrial-sized vacuum cleaner.
 He would hold the wand high in the air as he walked.
 This vacuum cleaner sucked in the dust and microscopic particles from the air—the very particles that are part of air pollution.

 While the resulting brick he made isn’t anything fancy, he did it to make a point of China’s poor air quality.
 Many people did not understand why he walked around vacuuming dust from the air.